You wouldn’t believe how actually easy is it to transform naturally from fat to fit in a year.

 It sounded too good to be true.

-At first I was hyped.
-You choose the length of the warm up, length of the workout and based on how you rated previous workout, it even created a new workout routine for that day.
+At first, I was hyped.
+You choose the length of the warm-up, length of the workout and based on how you rated the previous workout, it even created a new workout routine for that day.

-This app had something what previous app lacked, a system of a virtual progression.
-I say virtual, because even though the app generated different routine each time, the difficulty of the exercises made no sense.
+This app had something that the previous app lacked, a system of a virtual progression.
+I say “virtual” because even though the app generated different routine each time, the difficulty of the exercises made no sense.

 Let’s say I marked my last push up workout as too easy.
-I would expect my next workout to have harder progressions, e.g. incline push ups, but no. It generated a routine with jumping squats.
-Worse, most of the supposedly harder exercises were even easier than those in Adrian James App.
+I would expect my next workout to have harder progressions, e.g. incline push-ups, but no. It generated a routine with jumping squats.

 I misunderstood the value proposition of this app.

-It was made for people, who wants to lose weight and at the same time don’t want to be bored to death repeating 7 minute workouts every day.
+It was made for people, who want to lose weight and at the same time don’t want to be bored to death repeating 7-minute workouts every day.
 I wanted more.
 I wanted more muscle, more strength, less body fat.